EduardoZepeda/coffee-bytes-hugo/content/posts/django/full-text-search-y-busquedas-con-django-y-postgres/index.en.md

 coverImage: images/Full-text-search-django.jpg
 coverImageCredits: Credits to https://www.pexels.com/es-es/@iamikeee/
 date: '2021-05-06'
+seo_title: "Full Text Search in Django with PostgreSQL"
-description: Learn about the basic search methods that Django and Postgres have to offer, as well as full text search and other advanced features.
+description: Master search in Django and PostgreSQL, from basic queries to full text search and advanced search features for your web app.
 keywords:
 - django
 - postgres